danielalyoshin/frontend-mentor-qr-code-component/README.md

 - ["HTML & CSS Full Course - Beginner to Pro"](https://www.youtube.com/watch?v=G3e-cpL7ofc) - This course taught me the basic fundamentals of HTML and CSS.
 - ["Top 3 Ways to Center a DIV with CSS"](https://www.youtube.com/shorts/njdJeu95p6s) - This video introduced me to several useful techniques for centering divs.
+- ["Why font-size must NEVER be in pixels"](https://fedmentor.dev/posts/font-size-px/) - This article helped introduce me to more responsive and accessible design through the usage of rem, em, %, and unitless measurements.
+- ["A Modern CSS Reset"](https://andy-bell.co.uk/a-modern-css-reset/) - For a set of more "preferable" defaults.

 ## Author

 - GitHub - [Daniel Alyoshin](https://github.com/danielalyoshin)
 - Frontend Mentor - [@danielalyoshin](https://www.frontendmentor.io/profile/danielalyoshin)
 - Twitter - [@danielalyoshin](https://www.twitter.com/danielalyoshin)

+## Acknowledgments

+Thank you to [Grace Snow](https://www.fedmentor.dev) for introducing me to proper semantic HTML and more responsive and accessible design.